michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 {{< aside example "Armor In Play" >}}
 Taryn started play with a padded shirt (AP 1, d6 usage die, cheap).
-Their total AP is 1 - unless an enemy makes a called strike to un unprotected area, all incoming physical damage will be reduced by 1 automatically.
+Their total AP is 1—unless an enemy makes a called strike to un unprotected area, all incoming physical damage will be reduced by 1 automatically.
 After a fight where they were hurt, Taryn must roll for their armor to see if it has been damaged.
 They roll a 1 and the usage die reduces to a d4.